Our CH 2014 Participating Colleges & Universities

 BACK TO TOP

-Arizona State University (ASU) is one of the nation's largest universities with a student population that exceeds over 72,000 students.
+ASU is one of the nation's largest universities, with a student population that exceeds over 72,000 students.
 ASU has four distinctive campuses across metropolitan Phoenix and each campus has a unique learning environment but all share the same Sun Devil spirit and excellence in academics.
 ASU is uniquely placed to admit and graduate the highest population of American Indian/Native American students nationally and to serve, partner with and learn from Indian tribal governments.
-ASU attracts American Indians students because: ASU is ranked 5th on the Wall Street Journal's list of universities favored by employers hiring college grads; ASU offers 250+ majors to choose from; ASU has over 2,000 American Indian students enrolled; ASU is ranked No. 1 for doctoral degrees awarded to American Indians; ASU has one of the largest tribal government course offerings and programs; ASU has a nationally renowned American Indian faculty; ASU has (9) American Indian programs across multiple academic disciplines and (15) active American lndian student organizations from various interests.
+ASU attracts American Indians students because: ASU is ranked 5th on the Wall Street Journal's list of universities favored by employers hiring college grads; ASU offers 300+ majors to choose from; ASU has over 2,000 American Indian students enrolled; ASU is ranked No. 1 for doctoral degrees awarded to American Indians; ASU has one of the largest tribal government course offerings and programs; ASU has a nationally renowned American Indian faculty; ASU has (9) American Indian programs across multiple academic disciplines and (15) active American lndian student organizations from various interests.

 BACK TO TOP